 The mission of the Diversion Program is preventing crime and increasing public safety by holding an eligible defendant accountable while providing the resources, skills, community-relationship building, and education needed to break the cycle of crime.
 The program is an alternative to prosecution that offers a defendant a chance to avoid a criminal conviction and other punitive sanctions, including fines, community supervision, and incarceration, in return for their successful completion of the Program.

-Applications for entry into the Diversion Program must be submitted through the Criminal District Attorney’s website within 30 calendar days of the date an attorney is hired or appointed or within 30 calendar days of the first appearance, whichever is later.
+Applications for entry into the Diversion Program must be emailed or delivered to the Criminal District Attorney within 30 calendar days of the date an attorney is hired or appointed or within 30 calendar days of the first appearance, whichever is later.